Atlanta Erb's Palsy Attorneys

 Click here for more verdicts and settlements.

-You may be asking: "What can a Georgia personal injury claim do to help my child recover use of their arm?"
-Unfortunately, while we cannot undo the terrible damage inflicted by the reckless medical professionals who administered the birth of your son or daughter, we can make sure any current and future financial considerations are met.
+You may be asking: "What can a personal injury claim do to help my child recover use of an arm?"
+Unfortunately, we cannot undo the damage inflicted by negligent medical professionals, but we can help make sure any current and future financial considerations are met.
 Compensation may not be a cure-all, but it can certainly help alleviate with the following expenses:

 - Medical bills